-- During the second month, the lumen of the duodenum is obliterated by proliferation of cells in its walls. - However, the lumen is recanalized shortly thereafter - Since the foregut is supplied by the celiac artery and the midgut is supplied by the superior mesenteric artery, the duodenum is supplied by branches of both arteries
+During the second month, the lumen of the duodenum is obliterated by proliferation of cells in its walls.
+However, the lumen is recanalized shortly thereafter through superior pancreaticoduodenal artery and the lower part from superior mesenteric through inferior pancreaticoduodenal artery).

+Since the foregut is supplied by the celiac artery and the midgut is supplied by the superior mesenteric artery, the duodenum is supplied by branches of both arteries (upper half from celiac